-Stephen Williams is the head of the Court of Protection health and welfare department and specialises in community care, health and welfare and mental capacity law.
+Stephen Williams is the head of the Court of Protection health & welfare department and specialises in community care, health and welfare and mental capacity law.

-Stephen started practising in the Court of Protection in 2008, one year after the Mental Capacity Act 2005 came into force, with one of the leading firms for Court of Protection in the country.
+Stephen started practising in the Court of Protection in 2008, with one of the leading firms for Court of Protection in the country.
 With over 11 years' experience, Stephen is one of the most experienced Court of Protection lawyers in the country and has developed a strong reputation in the North East.

 Stephen represents people who have learning disability, autism, dementia, Korsakoff's, and other brain-related impairments, regarding their capacity and best interests in relation to matters concerning their health and welfare, such as where they should live, what care they should receive, with whom they should have contact, consenting to sexual relations and consenting to medical treatment.